tmpfs/anticipate/README.md

 Script based automation using [rexpect](https://docs.rs/rexpect/latest/rexpect/) with support for [asciinema][].

-Perfect for automating demos of CLI tools.
+Perfect for demos of CLI tools and useful for automating integration testing.

 ## Install